perishllc/nano-uri/README.md

       }
     ],

-    // @required amount: The amount of NANO to send
+    // @required amount: The amount of NANO to send (in RAW):
     amount: "1000000000000000000000000000000",

     // @optional label: What the transaction is for
     label: "Block handoff test",

     // @optional message:
-    message: "Block handoff example",
+    message: "Thank you for using Nautilus!"
 }

-// privateKey of the account that is requesting payment const privateKey = "75E96A80812E6D7B2B9802AB50B8D8E2628EC98C2A3894978F776652BC7B7F01"
+// @optional: privateKey of the account that is requesting payment, to sign the request: const privateKey = "75E96A80812E6D7B2B9802AB50B8D8E2628EC98C2A3894978F776652BC7B7F01"

 // Returns a correctly formatted and signed nanopay:<base64Encoded> URI